creamIcec/FastNote/README.md

 > [!NOTE]
 >
 > The package.json file contains build scripts for other platforms, but they have not been tested yet.
 If you need to build for other platforms (Linux/MacOS), you can run dist:linux or dist:mac.
-If you encounter any issues when running on ?other platforms, feel free to open an issue!
+If you encounter any issues when running on other platforms, feel free to open an issue!

 ## ❤️ Contributions Welcome